LunaTheFoxgirl/CRISC/README.md

 # Usage

-To assemble an crisc assembly file, use `criscasm`.
+To assemble an crisc assembly file, use `casm`.

 To run a crisc binary, use `criscexec`.

 # Instruction Set

-**DO NOTE** `criscasm` will automatically infer which mode you are going to use.
+**DO NOTE** `casm` will automatically infer which mode you are going to use.
 So if you are working with registers, remember to suffix arguments with @ for registers/addresses.

 **Instruction**|**Input A**|**Input B**|** Description**
 :-----:|:-----:|:-----:|:-----: